dr-guangtou/daily_astroph/astroph-1811.md

 ## Nov 11:

 #### [Observational determination of the galaxy bias from cosmic variance with a random pointing survey: Clustering of z~2 galaxies from Hubble's BoRG survey](https://arxiv.org/abs/1810.03265)
+    * Gravitational clustering broadens the count-in-cells distribution of galaxies for surveys along uncorrelated (well-separated) lines of sight beyond Poisson noise.
+    * measure this excess “cosmic” variance to constrain the galaxy bias --> 独立于2PCF的限制
+    * we present an observational application of these methods using data from 141 uncorrelated fields, We detect a clear excess in the variance of the galaxy number counts distribution compared to Poisson expectations, from which we estimate a galaxy bias b ≈ 3.63 ± 0.57.
+    * demonstrate that with N 􏰂 100 sight-lines, each containing N 􏰂 5 objects, the counts-in-cell analysis provides a robust measurement of the bias

 #### [Resolving on 100 pc scales the UV-continuum in Lyman-α emitters between redshift 2 to 3 with gravitational lensing](https://arxiv.org/abs/1810.03628)